-Further, the application developer uses the CFG generated in the previous process to define the configuration set for her specific application.
-The CFG provides online help when the application configuration is done and it also restricts the user from specifying configurations which conflict with the rules defined by the middleware developer.
+Thereafter, for a CIAO-based LDQoSS system, the developer uses the CFG generated in the previous process to define the configuration set for his/her specific application.
+The CFG provides online help when the application configuration is done and it also restricts the user from specifying configurations that conflict with the rules defined by the middleware developer.